Bulletin #2067, Growing Strawberries

-Plant the crowns in the early spring, and mulch around the plants with two to three inches of straw, pine needles or wood shavings.
+Plant the crowns in the early spring, and mulch around the plants with two to three inches of straw, pine needles, or wood shavings.
+Alternatively, the beds can be covered with black plastic mulch and the crowns planted through it.
+Black plastic offers good weed control and warms the soil to promote earlier growth.
 Pinch off all flowers that appear for four to six weeks after planting.
 Plants should then produce fruit in about six weeks and will continue producing until frost.
 Remove all runners to keep aisles clear and improve fruit quality.
 Water plants regularly to improve fruit size.
 A light side dressing of 10 pounds of 10-10-10 fertilizer (or its equivalent) per 1,000 square feet should be applied in early August.

 Day neutral strawberries should be grown as an annual, to be plowed down the spring after planting and replanted every year.
 Beds can be carried over if they are healthy and weed-free, but yields from day neutral strawberries tend to decline dramatically in successive years.
 Mulch the beds in the late fall as described for June bearing types.
 Remove the mulch in the spring and pinch blossoms for the first four to six weeks to improve later yields.

-The best day neutral strawberry varieties for New England are Seascape, Tribute, and Tristar.
+The best day neutral strawberry varieties for New England are Seascape, Albion, Tribute, and Tristar.
 Seascape is a California variety with large fruit and good yields.
-Flavor can be variable.
-Tribute tends to produce more fruit that Tristar, but it also produces more runners, which should be cut off.
+Albion is also from California, it ripens later than Seascape, but has larger, firmer fruit with good flavor.
+Tribute and Tristar are older, east coast varieties with smaller fruit, but good disease resistance.
+Tribute tends to produce more fruit than Tristar, but it also produces more runners, which should be cut off.
 Both varieties have very good fruit quality.